 With all of the volcanic ash spread throughout Iceland, there is a lot of loose material that can be picked up by wind.
 The wind is generally not so strong in the summer, but in winter, spring and fall, wind speeds can be fairly high.
 In areas where there have been many eruptions in the past, this can lead to sandstorms.
 These are most common on the south coast but can occur sporadically in the north part of Iceland.
 February, March and April are the most at risk months, where the snow has mostly melted and not enough vegetation has grown to hold sand and ash in place.

 If you drive in a sandstorm, your car is going to be pounded by small pieces of rock and ash traveling at high speeds.
 This can lead to sand damage, a costly expense that most general insurance doesn’t cover.
 Paint can be scratched and even lights and windows can be smashed.
-If you do want to be covered for sand damage, both Reykjavík Cars and other Car rental companies in Iceland offer Sand and Ash Protection (SAAP).
+If you do want to be covered for sand damage, most car rental companies in Iceland offer Sand and Ash Protection (SAAP).
 This lowers the excess on the claim so you’re a little better protected.
-The car rental companies advise this particularly for those that are travelling along the south coast in the spring.
-However, your best bet is to try and avoid damage altogether and to do that you must pay attention to weather forecasts.
+The car rental companies advise this, particularly for those that are traveling along the south coast in the spring.
+However, your best bet is to try and avoid damage altogether, and to do that you must pay attention to weather forecasts.

 The Iceland Meteorological Office is the best place to check weather forecasts and wind speeds and to find out about road closures.
 You can also study aurora forecasts on their website to aid in your search for the northern lights.
 The website is in English and provides extensive information.
 They will release warnings if extreme weather is expected, and it is wise to listen to these warnings.
 If the Met Office says that strong winds, a sandstorm or a storm of any kind is likely, postpone your trip and stay indoors.
 If you are already on the road and a sandstorm hits you, the first rule is to drive slowly.
 Your visibility will be obscured and so driving slowly will help you avoid hitting anything.
 Get to the nearest town, or if you can’t do that, find somewhere you can safely shelter next to, such as a wall or a building.
 Wait out the storm and when it has passed, check your car for any damage.
 In the case of sandstorms, rain is actually your friend; the wet ground will minimize the amount of loose material that the wind will pick up.